staas-io/community/docs/getting-started/intro-python.md

  + 7d93219...3835a97 master -> master (forced update)
 ```

 The application is deployed.
-You can visit the app by clicking **Domain** on the dashboard.
+You can visit the app by clicking [Domain](){: .btn .btn-purple .ml-2 .mr-2 } on the dashboard.

 Congratulations, you have successfully deployed a Python app with Staas.io.